-The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the Board by a majority vote of its members.
+The retirement system's policy in regard to the allocation of invested assets is established and may be amended by the Board by a majority vote of its members.
 It is the policy of the Board to pursue an investment strategy that reduces risk through prudent diversification of the portfolio across a broad selection of distinct asset classes.
-The pension plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the Board's adopted asset allocation policy as of June 30, 2023 and 2022:
+The retirement system's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
+The following was the Board's adopted asset allocation policy as of June 30, 2024 and 2023:

-2023 2022 Asset Class Target Allocation Asset Class Target Allocation Core investments 44.5% Core investments 43.0% Strategic investments 33.5% Strategic investments 35.0% Illiquid investments 22.0% Illiquid investments 22.0% Total 100% Total 100%
+Asset Class Target Allocation

+Core Investments 44.5%

+Strategic Investments 33.5%

+Illiquid Investments 22.0%

+Total 100%